ivanzapatarivera/Alteryx/README.md

 * Workflow.bak
 * Workflow (Separated ESP).bak

 Inside this repository, there is also a file named hw_ZapataRivera.docx that has the description of the advantanges Alteryx presents on data processing and auditability and traceability.
 Note that a .docx reader is required to open the file.
-To run, enter the following command on your favorite CLI terminal:
+To run, enter the following command on your favorite CLI/terminal:

     start hw_ZapataRivera.docx